djeada/Databases-Notes/notes/06_distributed_databases/02_partitioning.md

 To make the most of partitioning, it's important to consider your data characteristics and query patterns.

-- **Select the Appropriate Partitioning Strategy:** Choose a partitioning method that aligns with your data and how it's accessed.
+- Choose a partitioning method that aligns with your data and how it's accessed.
 For time-series data, range partitioning by date might be most effective.
 For data without a natural partitioning key, hash partitioning could be more suitable.

-- **Monitor and Adjust Partitions:** Regularly review your partitioning scheme to ensure it continues to meet performance goals.
+- Regularly review your partitioning scheme to ensure it continues to meet performance goals.
 As data grows and access patterns change, you may need to adjust partitions or redistribute data.

-- **Optimize Queries with Partition Pruning:** Design queries to take advantage of partition pruning, where the database engine skips irrelevant partitions.
+- Design queries to take advantage of partition pruning, where the database engine skips irrelevant partitions.
 This can significantly improve query performance by reducing the amount of data scanned.

-- **Maintain Partitions:** Periodically reorganize or rebuild partitions as part of routine maintenance.
+- Periodically reorganize or rebuild partitions as part of routine maintenance.
 This helps optimize storage and can improve performance, especially if partitions become unbalanced over time.